StarPlayrX/bigmac/README.md

 1. Be sure your Mac Pro can boot APFS volumes directly.
 There is an APFS ROM Patch for Mac Pro 3,1s.
 2. Be sure to disable System Integrity Protection as soon as possible (`csrutil disable ; csrutil authenticated-root disable`).
 3. Plug a USB 2.0 keyboard and pointing device directly into your Mac Pro's USB 2.0 ports.
-4. Plug the bootable installer into a Mac Pro that is connected to the Internet.
+4. Plug the bootable installer into your Mac Pro.
 5. Press and hold the Option (Alt) ⌥ key immediately after turning on or restarting your Mac.
 6. Release the Option key when you see a gray boot screen showing your bootable volumes.
 7. Select the volume containing the bootable installer.
 Then click the up arrow or press Return.